brenden/node-webshot/README.md

     <tr>
       <th>siteType</th>
       <td>'url'</td>
-      <td>siteType indicates whether the content needs to be requested (url) or is being provided ('html').
+      <td>siteType indicates whether the content needs to be requested ('url') or is being provided ('html').
 Possible values are
       'url' and 'html'.
       </td>
     </tr>